CarlyLL/Enforced-alcohol-abstinence/README.md

 To discern between alcohol-defined and non-alcohol defined offences, the approach taken was to identify a subset of offence codes within the published Home Office offence classification (2022) based on the following stem words: "drink", "drunk", "alcohol", "influence of" and "intox" appearing in the text (Detailed_offence) accompanying the relevant offence codes (Offence_code).

 ### R Code excerpt 4: Probation data analysis
+This code reads in and appends the probation data flat files and does the same for the requirement files.
+It then creates a wide version of the requirement type and appends this to the flat file records.

 To be added in due course.

 ### R Code excerpt 5: Linking Probation and criminal courts datasets